Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 by all the three random byte strings.
 The client sends the third random string the server, and this package will be encrypted with the public key of the server.
 This is a `Finished` message, indicating that the client part of the handshake is complete.
-6. The TLS server sends can decrypt the `Finished` message using its private key.
+6. The TLS server can decrypt the `Finished` message using its private key.
 Then it can generate the same secret key using the three random byte strings.
 The server then sends its own `Finished` message, encrypted with the secret key.
 7. Now both the client and server have the same secret key,